dead-claudia/thallium/docs/cli.md

 // Your .tl.js, with default values
 "use strict"

-module.exports = {
+const t = require("thallium")

 /**
+ * This gives Thallium an array of one or more globs to use to find and load
+ * test files, relative to the config itself.
+Note that this intentionally does
+ * not match dot files unless you explicitly specify one, because Thallium,
+ * among others like ESLint, will use those for various reasons.
+It uses
+ * node-glob under the hood, but it also supports negation in the same way as
+ * the CLI.
+ *
+ * Also, note that this is not used by core itself.
+ */
+t.files = ["test/**/*.js", "test.js"]

+/**
 * This tells Thallium what module, in case you're using some sort of
 * wrapper for it.
+By default, the local "thallium" module is used.
 */
-    thallium: require("thallium"),

-    /**
-     * This gives Thallium one or more globs (it can be an array of them) to use
-     * to find and load test files, relative to the config itself.
-Note that
-     * this intentionally does not match dot files unless you explicitly specify
-     * one, because Thallium, among others like ESLint, will use those for
-     * various reasons.
-It uses node-glob under the hood, but it also supports
-     * negation in the same way as the CLI.
-     */
-    files: ["test/**/*.js", "test.js"],
-}
+module.exports = t
 ```

 From here, you may use global plugins, global reporters, or even instantiate a connection to a remote server.
 The file is literally executed as code, so you may put anything you want on it.